synpress-io/synpress-examples/README.md

 For more information about the framework, please refer to the [synpress](https://github.com/Synthetixio/synpress) repository.

 🔥 Synpress works out-of-the-box with other frameworks!
 There is no need to use it directly.

-Check examples to see how to use it.
+Check [examples](https://github.com/drptbl/synpress-examples#available-examples) below to see how to use it.

 ## Supported frameworks